 For many, Social Security benefits represent a key element of retirement income.
-Understanding the key concepts involved in calculating your Social Security benefits.
-It can enhance your retirement planning.
+Understanding the key concepts involved in calculating your Social Security benefits can enhance your retirement planning.
 If you haven’t saved along the way and created a more expansive retirement paycheck, Social Security benefits may be your only source of retirement income.
 Either way, you should understand how your benefits are determined.
 You also want to know when to claim them.

 Should I even include Social Security in my retirement planning?